 This blog was born during my search for Scripture-based answers to questions on how to pursue Christian living as a young woman in contemporary times.
 As a writer, this is how I process information and seek God's truth.
 As a fellow reader, I hope that these words provide encouragement in your life.
 We are all on a journey in search for answers.
 There is hope for those of us who seek to live both as a woman of the times and as a woman of Christ.

 I try to post here once a week.
-As I'm a full-time seminary student and part-time-on-paper-but-not-at-heart ministry intern, however, I have been blessed with a full life.
+As I'm a full-time seminary student, sister, daughter, friend, I have been blessed with a full life.
 I do prioritize God, family and friends, then work (including this blog), and I may run late on posts.
 That said, I am working on discipline and time management so that I live a balanced lifestyle.
 I love writing for this blog and hope to post more frequently one day!

 You can find more frequent updates on my walk in faith on my Facebook page and Instagram.
 (If you love my blog, you might like my Instagram.
 It's my place to write mini posts as they come to me during the day, and I sometimes share snippets of my life on stories!)